 Condominium Homeowners Association Explained

-As a Realtor who has been in the business for the past twenty-nine years, one of the questions I often get from buyers is what a condominium homeowners association is?
+As a Realtor who has been in the business for the past thirty-one years, one of the questions I often get from buyers is what a condominium homeowners association is?
 What purpose does a homeowners association serve?

 When you begin looking to buy a home, you may start off by considering a condominium.
 This type of home is often attractive to people who are either just starting out in home ownership, or for individuals who want to avoid all the hassle that comes with owning and maintaining a full-size home.

 The developer who builds the property typically funds each HOA.
 The developer establishes the association, and the rules and regulations that it will uphold, and then hands it over to the community living in the properties.
 A board is then elected to oversee the homeowners association.